toufa123/mamias/documentation/DOCKER-INFO.md

-memcached (optional)      | Memcached server redis (optional)          | Redis server ftps (optional)           | FTP server (vsftpd) mailcatcher (optional)    | Mailserver with easy web and REST interface for mailing phpmyadmin (optional)     | Tool written in PHP, intended to handle the administration of MySQL over the Web
+memcached (optional)      | Memcached server redis (optional)          | Redis server ftps (optional)           | FTP server (vsftpd) maildev(optional)    | Maildev with easy web and REST interface for mailing phpmyadmin (optional)     | Tool written in PHP, intended to handle the administration of MySQL over the Web

 The `app/` directory will be mounted under `/app` inside `app` container.